unoplatform/uno/doc/articles/platform-specific-xaml.md

 ### IsTypePresent

 `IsTypePresent()` will resolve to true if the type is found **and** it isn't marked with the `[NotImplemented]` attribute.
-This is useful for conditionally enabling Xaml in a more declarative way, instead of referring to specific platforms.
+This is useful for conditionally enabling XAML in a more declarative way, instead of referring to specific platforms.

 #### Limitations in cross-targeted libraries